What Happened On

 May 6, 1896

-Prof. Samuel P. Langley flies his unmanned steam-powered Aerodrome over the Potomac River.
+Prof. Samuel P. Langley successfully flies his unmanned steam-powered Aerodrome over the Potomac River.
 His later attempts at manned flight were unsuccessful.

 Eurotunnel